adamgdobrakowski/LearnAnything/README.md

 2. **Main Features**:
     - **Upload Document**: Upload a file, set the number of flashcards, click "Generate flashcards" and download the generated CSV.

+    - **Seach the Web**: Make a query, search the web and download the content.
+Then set the number of flashcards, click "Generate flashcards" and download the generated CSV.

-    - **Upload flashcards to your favourite tool** You can use [Memrise](https://community-courses.memrise.com/dashboard) or DuoLingo to learn this information
+    - **Upload flashcards to your favourite tool** You can use e.g. [Memrise](https://community-courses.memrise.com/dashboard)  to learn this information
     - **Check My Knowledge**: Click the "Check my knowledge" button, and choose from the available options:
         - **Start Quiz**: Take a predefined knowledge quiz.
         - **Open Questions**: Answer open-ended questions with an option to get help.